utzcoz/utzcoz.github.io/_posts/2020-05-29-Analyze-split-screen.markdown

 There are three occasion to bring home stack to front when starting app from recents:

 1. If we move one stack to front, and it is not home type, and it wants to return to home stack.
 When we starts recents, the system will move recents stack to front.
 Because the recents has the type recents, and it will pass the `ActivityStack.returnsToHomeStack` checking, so the recents will bring home stack to front.
-If there are many visible freeform windows before starting recents, other freeform windows will be invisble if we start one freeform window from recents, because home stack is over other freeform window stacks.
+If there are many visible freeform windows before starting recents, other freeform windows will be invisible if we start one freeform window from recents, because home stack is over other freeform window stacks.
 2. If previous task is recents type, the `ActivityStackSupervisor.findTaskToMoveFront` will bring home stack to front.
 3. If we start an app from recents with non-`WINDOWING_MODE_SPLIT_SCREEN_PRIMARY` windowing mode, the `ActivityStackSupervisor.startActivityFrontRecents` will bring home stack to front.